Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Chern--Simons theories on the bundle of connections

-Note that in this case not only the Langrangian, but also the Euler-Lagrange form is of first order, i.e. defined on $J^1 \mathcal{C}_{\bP}$.
+Note that in this case not only the Lagrangian, but also the Euler-Lagrange form is of first order, i.e. defined on $J^1 \mathcal{C}_{\bP}$.

-Since $H^{n+1} (J^{r}\mathcal{C}_{\bP}) \sim H^{n+1} (\mathcal{C}_{\bP}) \sim H^{n+1} (X) = 0$, Chern--Simons theories are in principal globally variational, see \ref{InvPro}.
+Since $H^{n+1} (J^{r}\mathcal{C}_{\bP}) \sim H^{n+1} (\mathcal{C}_{\bP}) \sim H^{n+1} (X) = 0$, Chern--Simons theories are in principle globally variational.
 But a global Lagrangian seems to depend always on fixing a physical quantity, a background connection, {\em a priori} (see \cite{BFF03} for the $3$-dimensional case and \cite{GiMaSa03} for higher dimensions).
-Anyhow, the questions of what is the correct or best Chern--Simons Langrangian may be important for physicists for ``the way Feynman diagrams can be read off from a Lagrangian'' (\cite{Foll08} introduction to chapter $9$ and paragraphs $6.3$--$6.6$), but it is completely irrelevant to us, since we will occupy ourselves exclusively with cohomological invariants extracted from the Euler--Lagrange form.
+Anyhow, the questions of what is the correct or best Chern--Simons Lagrangian is completely irrelevant to us, since we will occupy ourselves exclusively with cohomological invariants extracted from the Euler--Lagrange form.